 - Peace comes from letting go.

 “All compounded things are impermanent.
-All compounded things are non-self.
-Nirvana is peace.”

 — The Buddha